 YKK is proud to have supported this important interpersonal exchange program for the past 40 years.

 History and Timeline of events: History of Sister City Relationship between Macon and Kurobe

-The sister city relationship between Dublin and Osaki (formerly Sambongi) was established on May 29, 1998.
-The partnership was facilitated by YKK AP, which has has a manufacturing facility in both Dublin and Osaki.
+The sister city relationship between Dublin, Georgia and Osaki, Japan (formerly Sambongi) was established on May 29, 1998.
+The partnership was facilitated by YKK AP, which has manufacturing facilities in both cities.

 In the two decades since the relationship was established, more than 130 students have visited each other’s cities, with high school students from Dublin and Osaki alternating visits each year.

 City officials have also actively engaged in exchange activities.
-Mayor of Sambongi Buichiro Sato visited Dublin in March 2004 and Mayor of Dublin Phil Best visited Sanbongi in May 2004 together with delegations comprised of city employees and business leaders.
+Osaki mayor Buichiro Sato visited Dublin in March 2004 and Dublin mayor Phil Best visited Osaki (then Sambongi) in May 2004 together with delegations comprised of city employees and business leaders.